rednafi/rednafi.com/content/misc/direnv.md

 it'll keep those variables around in the child directory.

 Then there's the `source_env` directive, which lets you pull one `.envrc` file into another.
-So, if you’ve got some common, non-secret variables in an `.envrc.local` file, you can easily reuse them in your `.envrc`.
+So, if you've got some common, non-secret variables in an `.envrc.local` file, you can easily reuse them in your `.envrc`.

 Here's an example `.envrc.local` file: